Linping, Hangzhou

-Linping is a district of the prefecture-level city of Hangzhou, the capital of Zhejiang Province, East China.
+Linping is a suburban district of Hangzhou, Zhejiang, China.
 It officially become a district on April 9, 2021.

 Linping District has a total area of 280 Square kilometers as of April 2021.
 Linping has a very facilitative transportation system and has a significant local position, since it is the eastern gate of Hangzhou and the main military position.
 There are 23 towns or cities connecting with Linping using buses every day.
 The river in Linping named Shangtang river is through the western of Hangzhou, eastern of Haining and convergent into Qiantang River, Hefeng harbor and the Grand Canal.

 Administration

 Linping District is divided into: Linping Subdistrict (临平街道), Donghu Subdistrict (东湖街道), Nanyuan Subdistrict (南苑街道), Xingqiao Subdistrict (星桥街道), Yunhe Subdistrict (运河街道), Qiaosi Subdistrict (乔司街道), Chongxian Subdistrict (崇贤街道), and Tangxi Town (塘栖镇).

 Economy

 In 1985, Linping had 125 factories about silk, knit, clothing, food, bread making, machine, mechanical engineering, medicine, architecture and electron.
 The promoting rate of Linping was boosting with high speed and at the end of 1985, Linping had 36 industries, 2,105 workers, 1017 million RMB annual value of production, 360 stores and 298 individual household.

 Now, Linping has No.3 financial income in Zhejiang Province.
 In 2009, GDP in Linping was reaching 532.46 hundred million and had 100.07 hundred million total financial income.
 After these years development, Linping attracted a number of the country's 500 strong industry to build industry.

 As the urban renewal area, the structure of the tertiary industry becomes more and more completely, the consumption market is become more prosperous, the professional market boosts with a hasty rhythm and the traveling economy is strong in new.
 The Yuhang economic and technological development zone located at the northern direction of Linping and became the National economic and technological development zone in Sept.
 29, 2012.